 The fund is managed by the Development Bank of Southern Africa on behalf of the DEA.
-By March 2017, it had a portfolio of 29 investment projects, 16 research and policy-development initiatives and eight capacity-development initiatives approved for implementation.

-Over the medium term, the Green Fund is expected to receive additional allocations from the economic competitiveness and support package of R95 million in 2018/19, R111 million in 2019/20 and R117,1 million in 2020/21.
+Over the medium term, the Green Fund is expected to receive additional allocations from the economic competitiveness and support package of R95 million in 2018/19, R111 million in 2019/20 and R117.1 million in 2020/21.
 Direct investment into projects, including co-investments and additional support realised thus far, amount to R285 million, with contributions from the private sector amounting to R91 million.